Testing for entanglement with periodic coarse-graining: Introduction

-The paper is structured as follows: in section \ref{sec:theory}, we provide the theoretical background necessary for the development of our entanglement criteria; our experimental scheme and measurements with the periodic spatial masks are described in section \ref{sec:experiment}; section \ref{sec:EntCriteria} is devoted to the derivation of our CV entanglement criteria; the analysis of our experimental data with the derived entanglement criteria is presented in section \ref{sec:results}; we finally conclude in section \ref{sec:conclusion}.
+This paper is structured as follows: in sections \ref{sec:theory} and \ref{sec:UR}, we provide the theoretical background necessary for the development of our entanglement criteria, which is derived in section \ref{sec:EntCriteria}.
+Our experimental scheme and measurements with the periodic spatial masks are described in section \ref{sec:experiment}, and the analysis of our experimental data with the derived entanglement criteria is presented in section \ref{sec:results}.
+We provide concluding remarks in section \ref{sec:conclusion}.